chletes/IMTA-P3A-EssaimRobots/src/Arduino/Readme.md

 | 4 | 1 | Data size  | `0x04` |
 | 5 | 2 | Checksum  | - |

+### Marvelmind protocol for sending data ('write' or 'request/response' packets)
+The precedent packet is mandatory to be sent.

-After this, the next packet is sent from the Modem (via Hedgehog) to the Zumo robot with the data itself (commands).
-The next example frame is the request of writing the movement path (packet ID (code) equals 0x0201), but other frames can be made using packet IDs going from 0x0203 to 0x02ff.
+After this, the next packet is sent from the Modem (via Hedgehog) to the Zumo robot with the data itself.
+The next example frame is the request of 'writing the movement path' (packet ID (code) equals 0x0201).

 | Offset | Size (bytes) | Description | Value |
 |:-:|:-:|:-:|:-:|